MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Matthew and John Bibby: Geometric tables and boring logs

-Matt and John Bibby, whose title was a clever joke show us items they have crafted together (including a truncated triangular based pyramid seat) and discuss how different mathematical patterns can be seen while boring a log to obtain a wooden bowl.
+Matt and John Bibby, whose title was a clever joke, show us items they have crafted together (including a truncated triangular based pyramid seat) and discuss how different mathematical patterns can be seen while boring a log to obtain a wooden bowl.

 - [John and Matthew's slides (PPTX)]({{site.url}}/assets/talks/2017/Bibby-Geometrictablesandboringlogs.pptx)
 - [John and Matthew's slides (PDF)]({{site.url}}/assets/talks/2017/Bibby-Geometrictablesandboringlogs.pdf)